pramodsreek/stay-at-home-network/README.md

 6. Profile Display

-Test: Test if profiles are listed
+Test Case: Test if profiles are listed

 Status: Fail (The images should be displayed from their email profiles.
 Gravatar package was used to get the images but they are missing.)